jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2020/FireEye-Cyber-Trendscape-Report-2020.md

 and operations; they corresponded closely to global results.

 *Figure 6.
 Understanding and defending against cyber threats.*
-A bar chart showing the distribution of responses on a scale of 1 to 5, where 1 is "Easier" and 5 is "More Difficult," regarding the difficulty of understanding and defending against cyber threats.
-The majority of responses are on the "More Difficult" side of the scale.
+A bar chart showing the distribution of responses on a scale of 1 to 5, where 1 represents "Easier" and 5 represents "More Difficult," regarding the difficulty of understanding and defending against cyber threats.

 *Figure 7.
 Ease of finding a good balance between cyber security and operational requirements.*
-A bar chart showing the distribution of responses on a scale of 1 to 5, where 1 is "Easier" and 5 is "More Difficult," regarding the ease of finding a balance between cyber security and operational requirements.
-The majority of responses are on the "More Difficult" side of the scale.
+A bar chart showing the distribution of responses on a scale of 1 to 5, where 1 represents "Easier" and 5 represents "More Difficult," regarding the ease of finding a good balance between cyber security and operational requirements.

 ### Cyber Security Budgets
 When planning to protect themselves against the cyber threat landscape, 78% of organizations reported security budgets that were over 6% of the overall IT budget.
 The largest concentration of responses accounted for 37% of the total and identified security budgets in the 6-7% range.